46 cm/45 Type 94 naval gun

 The Japanese 46 cm/45 Type 94 naval gun was a 46 cm naval gun with the largest bore diameter of any gun ever mounted on a warship.
 Only two ships carried them, the Imperial Japanese Navy's World War II battleships Yamato and Musashi.
 They were officially designated as 40 cm/45 Type 94 naval guns (四五口径九四式四〇糎砲, Yonjūgo-kōkei kyūyon-shiki yonjussenchi-hō), a much smaller gun (40 cm) in an effort to hide their true size.
 Another official designation was 45 caliber Type 94 40 cm Gun.

 The gun was designed in accordance with the prevailing Japanese naval strategy of Kantai Kessen, the Decisive Battle Doctrine, which presupposed Japan would win a war by fighting and winning a single, decisive naval action.
 Essential to that victory was being able to out-gun and out-fight its adversary.
 No other ship built could match the firepower and broadside weight of a Yamato-class battleship.

-In spite of this, there were few battleship-to-battleship engagements involving either completed vessel of the Yamato-class.
+In spite of this, there were no battleship-to-battleship engagements involving either completed vessel of the Yamato-class.
 Musashi only fired type 3 AA shells out of her main guns before being sunk by air attacks.
-Yamato managed to engage enemy warships during the battle off Samar, October 25, 1944, definitively confirming several hits with her 46 cm main guns to the escort carrier USS Gambier Bay and the destroyer USS Johnston, sinking both ships, alongside scoring a near miss to the escort carrier USS White Plains at 34,500 yards.
+Yamato managed to engage enemy warships during the Battle off Samar, October 25, 1944, definitively confirming several hits with her 46 cm main guns to the escort carrier USS Gambier Bay and the destroyer USS Johnston, sinking both ships, alongside scoring a near miss to the escort carrier USS White Plains at 34,500 yards.
 Yamato also fired type 3 AA shells on several occasions, including during her final battle where she was sunk by carrier aircraft.